JaimeTR/Injector/README.md

 ```
 This will give you a session where you can execute IEX cradle and get a proper reverse shell hence bypassing CLM.

+## Help me with Antivirus?

+A specific function called basic_rev in Program.cs of Injector triggers windows defender.
+It is advised to edit the function and remove the WaitForSingleObject line which will end up making that whole module useless but helps to bypass defender on Windows.
+Why to use a basic reverse shell mode when advance modes will give you persistence and help evade defender better :)

 # Why make it?

 Main aim is to help me in OSEP :P